shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/on-event.md

 ---
-title : On Event
+title: On Event
-description : Learn how this function defines a callback function to execute on the given `event_type`. ms.custom : seller-tag ms.date: 10/28/2023
+description: Learn how this function defines a callback function to execute on the given `event_type`. ms.custom: seller-tag ms.date: 10/28/2023
 ---